ggrossman/unix-cb/README.md

 UCI server running on BSD which had BSD sockets and no System V IPC.

-Inspired by Brett, I decided I wanted to learn BSD socket programming, so I started duplicating Unix/CB using sockets and a `select()` loop at the core, with every interaction handled using state transitions via function pointers.
-I was working from memory to reincarnate the slick UI of MoHo's Unix/CB; US CAD had pulled the plug on MoHo in 1989 over a year before I started this work.
+Inspired by Brett, I decided I wanted to learn BSD socket programming, so I started duplicating Unix-CB using sockets and a `select()` loop at the core, with every interaction handled using state transitions via function pointers.
+I was working from memory to reincarnate the slick UI of MoHo's Unix-CB; US CAD had pulled the plug on MoHo in 1989 over a year before I started this work.

 When I got to UC Berkeley, the CSUA (Computer Science Undergraduate